RAMPAGELLC/easyCore/README.md

 # Notice
 easyCore development has halted, Development will resume in a few months.
+As of now easyCore is **NOT** functional, its current state is system outline and general planning.

 - RAMPAGE Interactive Management.
 8/13/2022.